 - A deep-dive diagnostic on a specific topic

 Scroll down to the scenario that best describes your current state to learn more.
 For each scenario listed above, there are different things to keep in mind, and steps we would recommend.
-However, there are some things that apply to all scenarios, for an overview of basic survey design principles, check out our survey design guide.
+However, there are some things that apply to all scenarios, for an overview of basic survey design principles, check out our survey design guide, or our survey design course on Culture Amp Training.
 The most important thing is having a robust outcome index, typically this is Engagement, but should be the main broad topic you are measuring in the survey.
 Setting up the outcome index as a factor in the survey will unlock other analytics like the focus agent and driver analysis.
 No matter which approach you’re taking, you’re always welcome to make small tweaks to the template questions to make them feel more in line with your culture (for example, changing “managers” to “people leaders” if that’s what you call them in your org).

 Following each scenario listed below, there is a link to a workbook in Google sheets (if you need the workbook in Excel, we have attached them at the end of this article).